keithbuhler/keithbuhler.github.io/philosophy-portal/disputations.md

 5. **Reply to objections.** Your last paragraph(s) deals with your counterclaim.
 How can you refute your opponent’s counter argument?
 You must either refute their evidence or acknowledge but re-interpret it to show that it does not damage your conclusion.

-A passing Disputation acheives seven goals:
+A PASSING DISPUTATION achieves seven goals:

 1. **Answer the question.** The questions are provided.
 Your disputation presents and proves an answer to the question.
 2. **Argue your thesis.** Do not say "I believe" or "I feel that".
 State your thesis and support it with arguments and evidence.